K-Winkles/kianasworld/content/root/philosophy/religion.md

 ## Companion audio file

-Coming soon.
+You can play this as you read.

 [Companion mp3 file narrated by me!](/philosophy/religion.mp3)

 ## About the book

 **[A Brief History of Humankind by Yuval Noah Harari](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095)** is about humankind's evolution from a biological, social, and cultural standpoint.
 There are some pretty strong opinions in the book so I would take them with a grain of salt if you do not already have a background in Anthropology.
-Nevertheless, I thoroughly enjoy the discussions outline in the book.
+Nevertheless, I thoroughly enjoy the discussions outlined in the book.

 ![wheat!](/philosophy/wheat.jpg)